 The Details

-Here is a more detailed list of each Apostle, when and how they died (best known), and where their remains are interred.
-12 Apostles + Matthias & Paul the Apostles chosen after Jesus’ resurrection
+Here is a more detailed list of each Apostle, when and how they died (best known), and where their remains are interned.
+The Apostles of Jesus Christ – 12 Apostles + Matthias & Paul the Apostles chosen after Jesus’ resurrection

 As Jesus stated, so it was for His disciples.
-All but one of His disciples managed to avoid being put to death including the two that were added after His resurrection, Matthias and Paul.
+All but one of His disciples managed to avoid being put to death.
+This is including the two that were added after His resurrection, Matthias and Paul.

 This is a powerful message for the disciples of today.
 If it is your plan to become a disciple of Christ, we must believe that Jesus can instruct us, empower us, and fill us with His spirit so we can be like him.
 Most importantly we much have faith and believe in ourselves.